JoeDeGr/Contractor-Note-Pad/notes.md

             authorized_by
             date/time

+    5) Materials and workers...
+        Materials belog to a Task
+        Workers belong to a User and have many tasks.
+Tasks have many workers.

-    5) jobs/tasks can be shared with authorized users.
+    6) Jobs/tasks can be shared with authorized users.